 - 6. A continuous period of sick leave commences with the first day of absence and includes all subsequent days except Saturday, Sunday, or holidays until the faculty member returns to work (assuming the University is open for classes). - 7.
 The process to follow for the utilization of sick leave is: - a.
-Except in the case of an emergency, the faculty member shall notify the Department Chairperson or Department Secretary by telephone or electronic message prior to the scheduled start time that he/she is unable to meet their classes, office hours, labs, etc. due to a qualifying reason.
-In cases where the Bargaining Unit Member is incapacitated, he or she may designate a family member or third party representative if a family member is not available to communicate with the University. - b.
-If the Bargaining Unit Member has reason to believe that the required sick leave will last longer than one day, the Bargaining Unit Member will make reasonable efforts to communicate this need to the Department Chair or secretary.
+Except in the case of an emergency, the faculty member shall notify the Department Chairperson/School Director/Program Director or Department Secretary by telephone or electronic message prior to the scheduled start time that they are he/she is unable to meet their classes, office hours, labs, etc. due to a qualifying reason.
+In cases where the Bargaining Unit Member is incapacitated, they he or she may designate a family member or third-party representative if a family member is not available to communicate with the University. - b.
+If the Bargaining Unit Member has reason to believe that the required sick leave will last longer than one day, the Bargaining Unit Member will make reasonable efforts to communicate this need to the Department Chair/School Director/Program Director or secretary.
 If it becomes necessary to extend leave beyond the initial period, the Bargaining Unit Member will contact the Department of Human Resources.
-If the Department Chairperson or Dean determines that it is necessary to provide coverage for the Bargaining Unit Member's classes, it shall be the responsibility of the Department Chairperson or Dean to arrange for such coverage. - 8.
-A Request for Leave Form (found on the BearTrax site) is required to obtain approval for leaves of absence as provided by this Article. - a.
-Proper submission of this form is the responsibility of the faculty member.
-Failure to submit the Request for Leave form may result in loss of payment for the time missed. - b.
+If the Department Chairperson/School Director/Program Director or Dean determines that it is necessary to provide coverage for the Bargaining Unit Member's classes, it shall be the responsibility of the Department Chairperson/School Director/Program Director or Dean to arrange for such coverage. - 8.
+A Request for Lleave Form (found on must be submitted via the BearTrax system upon returnsite) is required to obtain approval for leaves of absence as provided by this Article. - a.
+Proper submission of this form the leave request is the responsibility of the faculty member.
+Failure to submit the Rrequest for Leave form may result in loss of payment for the time missed. - b.
 Disciplinary sanctions shall be applied only in cases of deliberate abuse of sick leave or deliberate violation of this Article. - 9.
-When the faculty member requests the use of sick leave for an illness or injury requiring medical care after five (5) consecutive days the faculty member may be requested to submit a physician statement to the Department of Human Resources stating the general nature of the illness, date of medical treatment, and the conditions under which the employee is released to return to work or a statement from the attending physician verifying the illness or injury of the employee's immediate family member. - 10.
-In situations involving Family Medical Leave (FML), (serious health conditions of three or more days), or habitual absences of less than five (5) days, a doctor statement may be required upon the request of the Department Chairperson, Dean, or Department of Human Resources.
-The University may require the faculty member to submit to a physical examination with a physician of the University's choosing and the University will pay all costs incurred in obtaining the physical examination.
+When the faculty member requests the use of sick leave for an illness or injury requiring medical care, after five (5) consecutive days the faculty member may be requested to submit a physician licensed care provider's statement to the Department of Human Resources stating the general nature of the illness, date of medical treatment, and the conditions under which the employee is released to return to work or a statement from the attending physician licensed care provider verifying the illness or injury of the employee's immediate family member. - 10.
+In situations involving Family Medical Leave (FML), (serious health conditions of three or more days), or habitual absences of less than five (5) days, a doctor statement may be required upon the request of the Department Chairperson, School Director, Dean, or Department of Human Resources.
+The University may require the faculty member to submit to a physical examination with a physician/licensed care provider of the University's choosing and the University will pay all costs incurred in obtaining the physical examination.